xwausse/SQL-homework/lesson-14/homework/homework.md

 This document contains a collection of SQL homework tasks divided into three difficulty levels: **Easy**, **Medium**, and **Difficult**.

+Notes before doing the tasks: Tasks should be solved using SQL Server.
+It does not matter the solutions are uppercase or lowercase, which means case insensitive.
+Using alies names does not matter in scoring your work.
+Students are scored based on what their query returns(does it fulfill the requirments).
+One way of solution is enough if it is true, other ways might be suggested but should not affect the score.

 ---

 Easy Tasks